boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 | main | 3,634 |
 | config | 2,863 |

+Note that due to memory constraints I had to make this process slightly lossy.
+Every 100 or so projects checked if a filename had < 10 counts it was dropped from the list.
+It shouldn't happen that often but its possible the counts may be out by some amount of they were very spare names at the start of the process before becoming common.

 ### Whats the average size of those index pages?

 We know that the most common filenames, but what about knowing